 5. Sweet Paradise

-Sweet Paradise offers gift cakes but their site is quite interesting.
+Sweet Paradise offers gift cakes but their site is unlike many others you’ll come across.
 If you go to their desktop site, you’ll see a QR code, encouraging you to use their mobile site.
 If you go to their mobile site, the page has some beautiful images of holiday cakes and a large call to action (CTA) button that reads, “Gift Your Cake.”

 The company seems to prefer its customers use mobile as much as possible and pushes them toward their mobile site, which admittedly is quite well designed and easy to use.